Keysight/clipsgo/README.md

 The return from Eval is interface{}, since it is not possible to know in advance what kind of data will be returned.

 For cases where the user is able to know an expected return type, an ExtractEval function is provided.
-This will marshal the returned data into an object provided by the user.
+This will marshall the returned data into an object provided by the user.
 Using ExtractEval can reduce the amount of boilerplate type checking required.
 Type conversions are applied as necessary.
 An error will be generated if a numeric type conversion results in loss of precision.

 ```go
 intval := 4